Germans divided over far-right AfD ban – DW – 10/11/2024

 As for the reputation of the US in Germany, the country's image is better now at the close of US President Joe Biden's term in office than it was at the end of the Trump era.
 Roughly half of Germans currently view the US as a trustworthy partner.

 France continues to enjoy a far better reputation among Germans than the US.
 Russia, on the other hand, is now viewed with deep mistrust by Germans in both East and West.
-While voters are divided (40/45%) on the question of whether Ukraine, a country currently under attack from Russia, should be seen as one of Germany's partners.
-At the same time, a majority of voter (55%) still have difficulty seeing Israel as a trustworthy partner in foreign policy.
+Voters are divided (40/45%) on the question of whether Ukraine, a country currently under attack from Russia, should be seen as one of Germany's partners.
+At the same time, a majority of voters (55%) still have difficulty seeing Israel as a trustworthy partner in foreign policy.

 Respondents who said that they did not see the US as one of Germany's trustworthy partners were asked to explain why.
 23% said it was because the US pursues its own national interests in the world unilaterally.
 16% named Donald Trump as the reason.
 9% were of the opinion that the US interferes in German and European affairs.
 8% referred to US military interventions.